oasis-open/cti-stix-elevator/docs/warnings.rst

 Custom properties/objects/extensions are deprecated in version 2.1.
 Suggest using 'use-extensions' instead        215     info
 The missing policy option of 'use-extensions' cannot be used with version 2.0. 'use-custom-properies' is suggested 216     error
 ACS data markings cannot be supported in version 2.0. --acs option is ignored.
 217     warn
+Only one of the options --enable and --disable can be used                                                         218     error
 ================================================================================================================== ====    =====